ML-Glimpse/Backend/README.md

 ### Recommendation Algorithm

-1. User likes a photo (swipe right)
+1. User swipes on a photo (right for like, left for pass)
+2. Swipe action is recorded in user's liked_photos or disliked_photos array
-2. Face embedding is extracted from the photo
+3. If liked, face embedding is extracted from the photo
-3. User's average embedding is updated incrementally
+4. User's average embedding is updated incrementally with the liked photo's embedding
-4. FAISS index searches for similar photos based on user's preferences
+5. FAISS index searches for similar photos based on user's preferences
+6. Previously swiped photos are excluded from recommendations
-5. Top-K most similar photos are returned as recommendations
+7. Top-K most similar photos are returned as recommendations

 ## Technologies